4neesh/DevBlog/src/blogInProgress/099_learningAngular.md

 Modules are defined within the app.module.ts file
 - this includes NgModule, a decorator to provide metadata for the module
 - BrowserModule is used  as a directive
+- You have many modules, typically 1 per feature
+- modules are then referenced by the main application

 The bootstrap element of the ngModule will direct to the startup component (main method)
 </p>